Youngkin brushes off Trump jab: ‘That’s not the way I roll’

 “Young Kin (now that’s an interesting take.
 Sounds Chinese, doesn’t it?) in Virginia couldn’t have won without me,” the former president said.
 “I Endorsed him, did a very big Trump Rally for him telephonically, got MAGA to Vote for him – or he couldn’t have come close to winning.”

 Youngkin’s win last year was notable because he managed to walk a fine line on Trump, neither rejecting nor embracing the former president.
-The surprising victory came in a state that went for President Biden in 2020 by about 10 points.
+The surprising victory came in a state that President Biden won in 2020 by about 10 points.

 The former president has been on the offensive in the wake of Tuesday’s midterm elections, as he appears to be gearing up to announce his own presidential bid next week.